Author: Iqbal Khan

 }

-In the above example, the entire collection is cached as one item and all the Customer objects kept inside the collection are automatically serialized along with the collection and cache.
+In the example discussed above, the entire collection is cached as one item, and all the Customer objects kept inside the collection are automatically serialized.
 Therefore, there is no need to create any Data Dependency here.

 Below is an example of how to handle collections pessimistically.